Home Blog Service Analytics

 2. Can You Migrate Google Analytics’ Data to GA4?

-3. How to Transfer Historical Data from UA to GA4?
+3. How to Preserve Historical Data from UA?

 4. How to Deal with Limitations of the API and Add-On?